spapas/spapas.github.io/content/django-cbv-tutorial.rst

 allow publishers to publish a model.
 Here's how it can be done:

 .. code-block:: python

-    class ModerationMixin:
     def form_valid(self, form):
-            redirect_to = super().form_valid(form)
-            if self.object.status != 'REMOVED':
+        if form.instance.status != 'REMOVED':
-                if self.request.user.has_perm('spots.publisher_access'):
+            if self.request.user.has_perm('djangocbv.publisher_access'):
-                    self.object.status = 'PUBLISHED'
+                form.instance.status = 'PUBLISHED'
             else:
-                    self.object.status = 'DRAFT'
+                form.instance.status = 'DRAFT'
-                self.object.save()

-            return redirect_to
+        return super().form_valid(form)

-So, first of all we call the parent ``form_valid`` to properly save the form and save the redirect to value.
-We then make sure that the object is not ``REMOVED`` (if it is remove it we don't do anything else).
+So, first of all we make sure that the object is not ``REMOVED`` (if it is remove it we don't do anything else).
 Next we check if the current user has ``publisher_access`` if yes we change the object's status to ``PUBLISHED`` - on any other case we change its status to ``DRAFT``.
 Notice that this means that whenever a publisher saves the object it will be published and whenever a non-publisher saves it it will be made a draft.
+We then call our ancestor's ``form_valid`` to save the object and return to success url.

-I'd like to repeat here that this mixin, since it calls super, can work concurrently with any other mixins that override ``form_valid`` (and also call their super method of course), for example it can be used together with the audit (auto-fill created_by and moderated_by) and the success mixins we defined previously!
+I'd like to repeat here that this mixin, since it calls super, can work concurrently with any other mixins that override ``form_valid`` (and also call their super method of course), for example it can be used together with the audit (auto-fill created_by and moderated_by) and the success mixin we defined previously!

 Allow access to a view if a user has one out of a group of permissions